ledroneclub/tools/README.md

 the output will be an h264 encoded mp4 and your original 640x480 video will be upscaled to 1920x1080 while respecting the proportions.

+### dvrupscaler shell script

-you can turn this into a simple bash script that takes a video file as input :
+you can turn this into a simple bash script that takes a video file as input or use the provided ```dvrupscaler``` script :

 ```
-usage : dvrupscaler -f /path/to/video/dvr/file.mov [-a /path/to/audio/file.mp3] [-v:verbose] [-s:shorten the final output to the shortest input file]
+usage : dvrupscaler
+	-f dvr_video.mov : specifiy the path to the video file to upscale

+	[-a /path/to/audio/file.mp3] : optional path to an audio file to add to the video (by default the script will output an upscaled video with no sound)

+	[-v:verbose] : makes ffmpeg verbose

+	[-s:shortest] : use this parameter if the audio file provided is longer than the video file.
+This will trim the upscaled video to the shortest input file.
 ```

-dvrupscaler script :

 ```
 #!/bin/bash